ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

 When you tally up all these savings, the total returns for using RavenDB on your next application far outweigh the investment!

-With RavenDB you don’t pay us to play, we pay you!
+With RavenDB you don't pay us to play, we pay you!

 <div class="bottom-line">
     <p>